-These pears are absolutely delicious, and they add natural sweetness and a crisp texture to any salad or slaw recipe.
+These pears are delicious, and they add natural sweetness and a crisp texture to any salad or slaw recipe.

 When picking out the best Asian pears, look for those that

-The best (and safest) way to julienne-cut an apple pear is to peel it, then slice it in half.
+The best (and safest) way to julienne-cut an apple pear is to peel it, and then slice it in half.
 Place the cut side down on a cutting board.
 Anchor the pear by inserting a fork at the top edge, then use your julienne tool with the other hand to slice the pear into shreds.

 Do the same with the celery.
-Start by removing any obviously tough strings, then anchor the stalk firmly with a fork.
+Start by removing any obvious tough strings, then anchor the stalk firmly with a fork.
 Hold the fork in one hand while you use the julienne tool to slice the celery into long strands.